-For a detailed listing of all commands and their formats, request the E-BAM 7500 document from the Met One Instruments service department.
+For a detailed listing of all commands and their formats, consult the E-BAM 7500 document available from the Met One Instruments website: https://metone.com/support-documents/

 6.4.2 Computer Communication

 In the Computer Communication mode, character echo is suppressed.
 This means when issuing commands in this mode using a keyboard, the characters being typed will not be displayed on the screen.
 The command format includes a checksum to verify data integrity.